apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

 # Sysbench Performance Test Report - PostgreSQL
 ## Purpose

-This test aims at comparing the transactional processing performance between KubeBlocks PostgreSQL and RDS PostgreSQL.
+This test aims at comparing the transactional processing performance between KubeBlocks managed PostgreSQL and RDS PostgreSQL.
+To truly simulate the runtime environment of cloud-native applications, sysbench was run within a Kubernetes cluster throughout all tests.

 ## Environment (ACK/ECS)